 There will be two midterm exams.
-The midterm exams will be in class with open notes.
-Calculators are allowed, but laptops and cell phones are not.
+The midterm exams will be take-home exams with open notes.
+Students will have 48 hours to complete the exam.
+Students will prepare neatly typed exams in Word or LaTeX that can be submitted online in Canvas.
 Exams are cumulative with greatest focus on material not covered in a previous exam.